-Failure to follow these instructions or to properly install and maintain this equipment could result in an explosion and/or fire causing property damage, personal injury or death.
+Failure to follow these instructions or to properly install and maintain this equipment could result in an explosion and/or fire causing property damage and personal injury or death.

-MEC equipment must be installed, operated, and maintained in accordance with federal, state, and local codes as well as manufacturer's instructions.
-The installation in most states must also comply with NFPA No. 58, and ANSI Standard K61.1.
+MEC equipment must be installed, operated, and maintained in accordance with federal, state, and local codes and manufacturer's instructions.
+The installation in most states must also comply with NFPA No. 58, and ANSI/CGA G-2.1.